 Sleeping at Crater Camp is a unique experience that only a select few Kilimanjaro climbers have had.
 You set up camp on the crater floor after summiting Uhuru Peak.
 The rest of the day may be spent exploring this amazing attraction and its varied features, such as an ice field and a lovely glacier.

-Sleep in Kilimanjaro’s Crater
+Camp & Sleep at Kilimanjaro’s Kibo Crater

 We leave during daylight hours for the summit and remain at Crater Camp thereafter for optimal acclimatization.
 Only the guides and customers summit on the other Kilimanjaro routes, with the remainder of the mountain staff staying at high camp (i.e. Barafu).
 Using Crater Camp necessitates a major increase in effort on our part, since the complete mountain crew, as well as all expedition equipment, must ascend 4,000 feet higher than they would usually.
 As a result, using the Crater Camp route comes at a significant premium.